pycom/pycom-documentation/content/tutorials/expansionboards/pytrack.md

 Both the Pysense and Pytrack use the same accelerometer.
 Please see the [Pysense Examples](../pysense) to see how to use the accelerometer.

+>Note: You need to add the libraries from [here](https://github.com/pycom/pycom-libraries/tree/master/pytrack) in the `lib` folder of your project before the example will work.
+You can also find the example in there.

 ## Example

->Note: You need to add the libraries in the `lib` folder before the example will work

-You can find this example in the [pycom/pycom-libraries](https://github.com/pycom/pycom-libraries) GitHub repository.

 ```python